Nylilsa/nylilsa.github.io/guides/th10-extra-rta.md

-[title=Glitch-hunting]
+[title=MoF: Extra RTA guide]
 # Glitch-hunting

 [hr_major]

-This guide focuses on glitch-hunting in the Touhou Project games.
+This guide focuses on speedrunning the Extra stage of Mountain of Faith.

 ### idk where to put this